 "drawing board" on WV ridges and the potential for losses to local

+governments is staggering.
 The large Backbone Mountain project promises but seven permanent jobs.
 A

 Wendy's restaurant would produce more.
 With the provisions of Minear's bill, is